westlaker/snort-perf/README.md

 This is for running performance test with snort 3, adopted from snort3_demo/perf/3.0

 The PCAP file we focus on is get_1m_9k.pcap, but limited to it.
-You can add more PCAP files into pcap directory
+You can add more PCAP files into pcap directory:

 [ -d "$SNORT_PCAPS" ] || SNORT_PCAPS=$PWD/pcap